phetsims/qa/doc/qa-book.md

 4. Start your screen reader.
 5. Make sure "audio ducking" is off in screen reader settings.
 6. Open the sim.
-7. Read everything in the simulation with the screen reader.
+7. Read everything in the simulation with the screen reader using keyboard nav.
 8. Make sure all possible alerts are given.
 9. Make sure all possible descriptions match the state of the simulation.
 10. Make sure the alerts and descriptions make sense.